 Playing the game, we should see our own name printed along with the message in the Output window.

 Hey, everyone.
-In this lesson, we are going to be looking at events inside of Roblox Studio.
-So first of all, what is an event?
+In this lesson, we are going to be looking at Roblox Studio Events.
+So first of all, what is a Roblox event?

-Well basically, an event is something that allows other objects to get notified, okay?
+Well basically, a Roblox event is something that allows other objects to get notified, okay?
 For example, if the player touches a certain object, what we can do is connect to that event, the touched event, and be notified when the player has touched that object, okay?

 It’s similar to calling a function, but a lot more versatile and allows us to basically plug in as many things as we want, okay?
 So, for example, we could have a large field of hundreds of cubes, for example.